 Step Action 4 Repeat steps 2-3 if you want to import chromatograms from other result files.
 Click OK.
-Note: If the names of the imported chromatograms already are used the weight have a supplied to the importance of the importan they will be sequentially numbered for identification purposes.
+Note: If the names of the imported chromatograms already are used they will be sequentially numbered for identification purposes.
 Up to 10 chromatograms can be made available at the same time in the Evaluation workspace.